 NHL Center Ice costs $69.99 for the entire season.
 Some TV providers also offer monthly payment plans, typically three months at $23.33 a month or four months at $17.50 a month.

-Two seasons ago, NHL Center Ice was only $59.99 to compete with ESPN+’s then-cost of $69.99 a year.
-ESPN+ has since raised its annual price to $119.99 a year, while NHL Center Ice only went up by ten bucks—maintaining its position as a cheaper option.
-But it’s important to note that ESPN+ provides greater value through its wide range of exclusive live sports content.
+A few seasons ago, NHL Center Ice was only $59.99 to compete with ESPN+’s then $69.99 annual cost.
+ESPN+ now costs $129.99 via an annual ESPN Select subscription, while NHL Center Ice only went up by ten bucks—maintaining its position as a cheaper option.
+But it’s important to note that ESPN+ provides greater value with its exclusive NHL matchups and wide range of other live sports content.

 Data effective as of post date.
 Offers and availability may vary by location and are subject to change.